LukeShortCloud/rootpages/src/linux_distributions/chromium_os.rst

 GPU Acceleration
 ^^^^^^^^^^^^^^^^

 Crostini supports OpenGL graphics hardware acceleration via the use of `Virgil 3d <https://virgil3d.github.io/>`__.
 This allows the passthrough of OpenGL calls from the virtual machine ``termina`` to the host system.
-Vulkan passthrough support is planned to be released in 2020.
+Vulkan passthrough support is planned to be fully supported in 2021.
 [11] For gaming, it is recommended to enable these flags:

 -  chrome://flags#crostini-gpu-support = Enable Virgil 3d support.
 It is enabled by default as of Chrome OS 80 [12].
 -  chrome://flags#scheduler-configuration = Enable hyper-threading on Chrome OS (if available on the processor).
 This will help improve the performance of games by allowing the virtual machine to use more processing power.